epfl-dlab/WikiHist.html/README.md

 #### Download the full dataset of all historical HTML revisions (7TB)

-To download the full dataset, run:
+To download the full dataset, go to the `downloading_scripts` directory and run
 ```
-cd downloading_scripts
 python download_whole_dataset.py
 ```
-Caveat emptor: the dataset comprises 7TB, so make sure you have enough storage before starting the download.
+Caveat emptor: the dataset is 7TB large, so make sure you have enough disk space before starting the download.
 Given the size, downloading the data will take a while.

 #### Download historical HTML revisions for specific Wikipedia articles only

-1. `cd downloading_scripts`
+If, rather than downloading the full dataset, you want to download revisions for specific Wikipedia articles only, proceed as follows:

+1. Go to the `downloading_scripts` directory.
 2. In the file `titles_to_download.txt`, list the titles of the articles whose HTML revision history you would like to download.
-3. `python download_subset.py`
+3. Run `python download_subset.py`.
 4. The script requires some metadata.
 If you don't have it yet, you will be asked if the script should download it.
 Type `Yes`.
 5. When asked about the search mode, type `page_title` or `page_id`.
 (If you choose `page_id` then `titles_to_download.txt` should contain page ids, rather than page titles.)
 6. When prompted, provide the path to `titles_to_download.txt`.